-An accomplished scholar and engineer, May came to UC Davis after a three-decade career at the Georgia Institute of Technology in Atlanta.
+An accomplished scholar and engineer, May came to UC Davis in 2017 after a three-decade career at the Georgia Institute of Technology in Atlanta.
 He was dean of the institute’s College of Engineering — the largest and most diverse school of its kind in the nation.

 Prior to his appointment as dean, May was the Steve W. Chaddick Chair of Georgia Tech’s School of Electrical and Computer Engineering.
 He also served as the executive assistant to then-Georgia Tech President G. Wayne Clough.

 May has won numerous honors for his research in computer-aided manufacturing of integrated circuits.
 He authored more than 200 technical publications, contributed to 15 books and holds a patent related to this work.

 In 2010, May was named “outstanding engineering alumnus” of UC Berkeley, where he earned his master’s and Ph.D. degrees in electrical engineering and computer science.